-Project Solar does not currently support installs on pergolas or standalone decks for the following reasons:
+While some companies can offer custom installs on these structures, Project Solar does not currently support installs on pergolas or standalone decks for the following reasons:

 1. All pergolas and standalone decks need a thorough engineering examination, and are generally not designed to withstand high stress conditions.
 Solar panels can add thousands of pounds of weight and will increase snow and wind loads.